roidelapluie/blog/content/articles/matchstick.md

 There are a few reasons why I have chosen to do so.

 The first reason is the open-source part of that project.
 An open-source software combined with open-source hardware, that is everything I like.
-Good philisophy is always a good point.
+Good philosophy is always a good point.

 Next that project is exciting.
 An easy to use HDMI stick for my TV is something really cool.
 I do not have a "smart" TV but still my TV has some HDMI input and USB plugs (to power the stick).